Which? Trusted Traders

 Relatives may not always be available to answer a call.
 They may have their phones switched off or on silent, be out of coverage or at work.

-A mobile phone does not have a fixed location like a personal alarm or tracking like a GPS alarm.
+A mobile phone does not have a fixed location like an in-home alarm or tracking like a GPS alarm.
 You need to remember to carry it with you at all times and to charge it regularly.
 The pendant alarms have a long 5-year battery life and can be worn comfortably around the neck or wrist.
 The button on the pendant can then be easily reached in an accident of emergency.

 Most mobile phones are not water resistant so can't be taken into the bath or shower.
 Our pendant alarms are water resistant so they can be worn where the risk of falling or slipping is highest.